rauc/rauc/docs/concept/update-concept.rst

   in that filesystem.

 slot group
-  If a system consists of more than only the root files system, additional slots are bound to one of the root file system slots.
+  If a system consists of more than only the root file system, additional slots are bound to one of the root file system slots.
   They form a *slot group*.
-  An update can be applied only to members of the respective group.
+  An update can be applied only to members of the same group.

 system configuration
   This configures the **controller** and contains compatibility information